 - 38% said another bank was offering better terms.

 - 26% pointed to poor customer service experiences.

-For comparison, a study by Javelin Strategy & Research found that 11% of all U.S. consumers are threatening to switch their primary financial institution sometime in 2012.
+One research firm specializing in the banking industry found that 11% of all U.S. consumers threatened to switch their primary financial institution sometime in 2012.
 But that number jumped to as high as 25% at Chase, and 21% at BofA.

 The 2012 World Retail Banking Report survey from Capgemini and Efma found that 65% of banking consumers say they are satisfied, but only 51% say they have no plans to switch.
 Only 7% of U.S. banking customers said they were “very likely” to make the switch in 2012.

 Switching Is a Major Hassle

 Of those consumers who considered switching banks, over half said they were hindered from doing so.
 Survey respondents were allowed to cite multiple reasons for why they didn’t switch.
 Among the top responses:

 - 63% said that concerns about the trouble it would take to transfer all their automatic payments and deposits to a new account kept them from switching banks.

 - 37% indicated that the process would take too much time and effort to complete.